 “Yup.
 That’s my assigned duty.”

-“Come on in and I’ll take you back to the cat hospital nursery wing.”
+“Come on in and I’ll take you back to our hospital’s cat nursery wing.”

 The laundry room had been converted to exactly what ten-year-old Danny had described.
 The mother cat lay in a cardboard box lined in the bottom with several bath towels.
 Five rambunctious kittens scrambled around unsuccessfully trying to scale the inside walls of the box so they could escape and go exploring.